geminerald/pressie/README.md

 ## Deployment:

 This project was deployed via Heroku.
-For full details on deployment with Heroku you can view their documentation <a href="https://devcenter.heroku.com/articles/git">here</a>
+For full details on deployment with Heroku you can view their documentation <a href="https://devcenter.heroku.com/articles/git" target = "_blank">here</a>

 ### In Summary: